virtio-win/virtio-win-pkg-scripts/README.md

 here is to generate a virtio-win RPM that matches the same file layout as the RHEL virtio-win RPM.

-The build process is fed by input from 4 sources:
+The build process is fed by input from 5 sources:

   * `virtio-win` builds from the internal redhat build system
   * `qemu-guest-agent` builds from the internal redhat build system
+  * `spice-vdagent` windows builds from the internal redhat build system
   * `qxl` builds from https://www.spice-space.org/download/windows/qxl/
   * `qxlwddm` builds from https://www.spice-space.org/download/windows/qxl-wddm-dod/

 Build input is mirrored at: https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/virtio-win-pkg-scripts-input/

-To reproduce the build process, download a build directory contents from the above location and put it into ./new-builds/ in this repo.
-Then run `make-fedora-rpm.py`.

 For more details about the RPM, repos, public direct-downloads layout, etc, see: https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/

+## Contributing

+To reproduce the build process there's 3 steps:

+* Install host build dependencies.
+See the section below about [make-installer.py](#make-installerpy)
+* `fetch-latest-builds.py --rebuild`: this will grab the input used for the most recent published build
+* Run `make-fedora-rpm.py`

 ## Scripts